 The Master of Science in Management program allows students to concentrate their advanced study in one of the two areas: human resource management or information systems management.
 Because of the complex nature of these specializations, they are not normally offered as options in traditional MBA programs.
 They are designed for individuals who know what they want to do or to help them apply what they already know more effectively.
 For example, computer science majors may choose to concentrate in information systems while psychology majors would benefit from the human resource management option.
 The introductory coursework for this program is termed a foundation core and consists of 24 credits which may be waived if the student has completed prior study in the area.
-The remaining 33 credits of coursework consists of 12 credits of general management coursework, 18 credits of specialization courses and one 3-credit free elective.
+The remaining 33 credits of specialization courses and one 3-credit free elective.
 If all foundation courses are waived, the program is 33 credits in length.

-• Foundation Core:
+Foundation Core: